 Echinacea (Purple Coneflower)

 In summary, I’ve heard a multitude of rabbit proof garden solutions.
 Some of these I’ve tried and many I have not.
 They range from the “absurd” to “a possibility” category.
-They include: planting marigolds around the edge of your garden, spreading hair clippings around, human and fox urine, Bounce fabric softener sheets (I admit I have used these for a mosquito repellant, but not for a bunny deterrent), cat litter, cutting up old garden hoses to look like fake snakes…etc.
+They include: planting marigolds around the edge of your garden, spreading hair clippings around, human and fox urine, Bounce fabric softener sheets (I admit I have used these for a mosquito repellent, but not for a bunny deterrent), cat litter, cutting up old garden hoses to look like fake snakes…etc.

 I never had rabbits decimating my hostas until last year when they chewed them down to a nub.
 Ugh!
 Before that nada…they never looked at them.
 This year the hostas are thriving again!
 One of our neighbors has the biggest healthiest looking hostas in the subdivision.
 Her secret bunny potion?
-Her big ‘ol boy dog Harley, great dane/lab mix, loves to relieve himself all over the plants.
+Her big ‘ol boy dog Harley, a great dane/lab mix, loves to pee all over the plants.
 Hmmmm….